29 Best Things to Do in Washington DC

 19. The Wharf

-The Wharf is a waterfront district in Washington DC that runs along the Potomac River.
+The Wharf is a waterfront district in Washington DC that runs along the Washington Channel.
 This trendy area has tons of shops, restaurants, entertainment, hotels, and apartments.

 They even have the country’s oldest continually operating open-air fish market.
 At the Wharf, you can eat fresh seafood on the waterfront and shop from local boutique stores.